-Assessment serves to provide students, teachers and other stakeholders with wellanalysed timely feedback in relation to all aspects of learning.
-IAA undertakes to provide students with regular and constructive assessment.
+Assessment serves to provide students, teachers, and other stakeholders with well-analysed timely feedback about all aspects of learning.
+IAA undertakes to provide students with regular and constructive assessments.
 Students and teachers will aim to use assessment in a way that contributes positively to learning.